syself/cluster-api-provider-hetzner/docs/02-topics/05-upgrading-caph.md

+---
-# Upgrading the Kubernetes Cluster API Provider Hetzner
+title: Upgrading the Kubernetes Cluster API Provider Hetzner
+---

 This guide explains how to upgrade Cluster API and Cluster API Provider Hetzner (aka CAPH).
 Additionally, it also references [upgrading your kubernetes version](#external-cluster-api-reference) as part of this guide.